vroslmend/check-the-card-game-v2/GAME_OVERVIEW.md

 **4. Setup:**
 *   The deck is shuffled.
 *   Each player is dealt four cards, placed face-down in a **2x2 grid** in front of them.
 This is their initial hand.
 *   **Initial Peek Phase:** After cards are dealt, each player secretly looks at their **bottom two cards** in their 2x2 grid.
 They must try to memorize these cards and their positions.
-These cards remain face-down unless revealed or swapped by game actions.
+These cards remain face-down unless revealed or swapped by game actions (all the reveals are temporary for the player hands and the default position of the cards is face down in this game most of the time)

 **5. Card Layout and Hand Expansion:**
 *   Players' hands are visualized as a grid, starting as 2x2.